rubensworks/PhD-Thesis/content/storing/evaluation.md

 while other approaches grow beyond that for larger offsets, except for HDT-IC+.
 HDT-CB, Jena-CB and Jena-CB/TB are not included in this and the following figures because they require full materialization before offsets can be applied, which is expensive and therefore take a very long time to evaluate.
-For DM queries, all approaches have growing evaluating times for larger offsets including OSTRICH, as can be seen in [](#storing_results-offset-dm).
+For DM queries, all approaches have growing evaluation times for larger offsets including OSTRICH, as can be seen in [](#storing_results-offset-dm).
 Finally, OSTRICH has VQ evaluation times that are approximately independent of the offset value, while other approaches again have growing evaluation times, as shown in [](#storing_results-offset-vq).